mattrglobal/sample-apps/claims-source-app/README.md

 ## Database

 The `database.json` file acts as our database and holds an array of user objects.
-Add your own claims to that array and ensure that every object has the `email` claim used to query the array, plus any claims taht your credential configuration requires.
+Add your own claims to that array and ensure that every object has the `email` claim used to query the array, plus any claims that your credential configuration requires.

 ## Configuration